sanilac6459/react-final-project/README.md

 ---

 As a final project for our OOP with C++ class, we created a website to help users learn the basics of C++ using React + Vite framework.
-This guide is useful for anyone, whether they're studying for a programming class or just want to learn for fun.
+This guide is useful for anyone, whether they're studying for a programming class or just want to learn for fun!